hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-During the Transitional Period, the value ‘N830’ (Goods declaration for exportation) is defined as valid in codelist <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_PreviousDocumentType.zip">CL214</a> (PreviousDocumentType).
-From the end date of the Transitional Period, the value
-‘N830’ will become valid ONLY in the <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_PreviousDocumentExportType.zip">CL228</a> (PreviousDocumentExportType) to indicate the “Export
-Followed by Transit” procedure in the Data Group &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;.
+During the Transitional Period, the value ‘N830’ (Goods declaration for exportation) is defined as valid in codelist CL214 (PreviousDocumentType).
+From the end date of the Transitional Period, the value ‘N830’ will become valid ONLY in the CL228 (PreviousDocumentExportType) to indicate the “Export Followed by Transit” procedure in the Data Group &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;.

 **Technical Description**